Muswellbrook

 Muswellbrook is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Muswellbrook's population was 12,615 as of August 2025, according to AreaSearch's analysis.
-This showed an increase of 343 people since the 2021 Census, which reported a population of 12,272.
-The change is inferred from ABS's estimated resident population of 12,613 in June 2024 and 188 validated new addresses since the Census date.
-This results in a population density ratio of 48 persons per square kilometer.
-Over the past decade, Muswellbrook had a compound annual growth rate of 0.2%, outperforming its SA3 area.
-Natural growth contributed approximately 65.5% to overall population gains during recent periods.
+Muswellbrook's population was around 12,617 as of November 2025.
+This reflected an increase of 345 people since the 2021 Census, which reported a population of 12,272 people.
+The change was inferred from the estimated resident population of 12,612 from the ABS as of June 2024 and an additional 189 validated new addresses since the Census date.
+This level of population equated to a density ratio of 48 persons per square kilometer.
+Over the past decade, Muswellbrook had demonstrated resilient growth patterns with a compound annual growth rate of 0.2%, outpacing the SA3 area.
+Population growth was primarily driven by natural growth contributing approximately 65.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population projections anticipate lower quartile growth in regional areas, with Muswellbrook expected to grow by 596 persons to 2041, a gain of 4.7% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilised NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group were applied to all areas for years 2032 to 2041.
+Population projections anticipated lower quartile growth of regional areas, with Muswellbrook expected to grow by 596 persons to 2041 based on the latest population numbers, recording a gain of 4.7% in total over the 17 years.

 Frequently Asked Questions - Population